Projects and programs

 Western Catchment Action Plan

-The key investment priorities were developed with considerably input from local communities through the development of the 2013-2023 Western Catchment Action Plan (CAP).
+The key investment priorities were developed with considerable input from local communities through the development of the 2013-2023 Western Catchment Action Plan (CAP).
 The CAP provides direction for natural resource management in the Western Local Land Services region.